-We considers that the right to conduct such recovery action should not be vested in individual creditors but should remain a matter of power and judgment of the liquidator (the liquidator being the officer and fiduciary charged with the conduct of the winding up in the interests of creditors as a whole).
-Active and engaged creditors can, as always, opt to support or fund a liquidator to take whatever action may be open to pursue voidable transactions.
+The right to conduct recovery action should not be extended to individual creditors but should remain a matter of exercise by the Liquidator of his powers and discretion as an officer of the company and also as a fiduciary obliged to consider the interests of creditors as a whole in conducting the winding up.
+Interested creditors can always op to support or fund the liquidator to take action to pursue voidable transactions.